WormBase/wb-search/README.md

 ### Deploy Indexer

-**DynamoDB read capacity**
+**Adjust DynamoDB read capacity**

 Since running the indexer requires reading from the Datomic database, which uses DynamoDB as its storage layer, the DynamoDB read capacity needs to be increased.
 400 units for read should be a good value to try.
+You can do this in the AWS console under `Services > DynamoDB > Tables`.
+Select the appropriate database, and under the `Capacity` tab, set the Provisioned Capacity read units to `400`.

 ```
 (cd eb/indexer/ && make eb-create)